Election Information

 Voter Registration

-The deadline to register to vote for the Election is Thursday, February 23.
+The deadline to register to vote for an elections is 10 days prior to the Election.

 To register to vote you must be a U.S. Citizen, a resident of Massachusetts, and 18 years old on or before election day.
 Read more information about voter registration.